skarfie123/quicksearch/README.md

 # Quicksearch

-Configurable quick search engine shortcuts for your terminal.
+Configurable quick search engine shortcuts for your terminal and browser.

 ## Installation